In this article, how to create a stress management plan– I’m laying out a solid step-by-step plan for you to start managing your stress and anxiety.

 Mindset refers to how you think and feel about yourself and your life.

-Your mindset is influenced by your experiences and circumstances, such as your upbringing, relationships, educational background, or social status.
+Your experiences and circumstances, such as your upbringing, relationships, educational background, or social status influence your mindset.

 Mindset or thought-life is also influenced by how we think, feel, and talk to ourselves.